Select Page

 Time limits for A&E negligence claims

 Like most types of medical negligence claim, you only have two years to bring a claim.
 Usually, this starts on the date the negligence occurred.
-This is not always clear cut in A&E negligence cases, particularly if the patient attended A&E on more than one occasion.
+This is not always clear cut in Accident and emergency negligence cases, particularly if the patient attended A&E on more than one occasion.
 We can establish the date of limitation in your case.

 Because of the time limits, we recommend seeking early legal advice.
 Otherwise, you may miss your opportunity to claim compensation.